Dseym/amongUsMinecraft/README.md

 tasksNum: 16
 ```

-Video about the plugin (in Russian) - soon.
+Video about the plugin (in Russian) - https://youtu.be/lHh4xp_ziro.

 ## Compile
 1. Download the source code and upload it to Eclipse for example.